MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 Some [!INCLUDE[prodshort](../developer/includes/prodshort.md)] extensions make web service calls to non-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] services.
 For example, one extension might call Azure Storage to read/write blobs.
 Another extension might call the extension publisher's web service to do an operation.

 These web service calls are typically authenticated, which means the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] extension must provide a credential in the call.
-These credentials enable the other service to accept or reject the call.

-Consider the credential as a kind of secret to the extension.
+The credentials enable the other service to accept or reject the call.
+You can consider the credentials as a kind of secret to the extension.
 A secret shouldn't be leaked to customers, partners, or anybody else.
-So where does the extension get the secret from?
+So where can the extension get the secret from?
 This is where Azure Key Vaults comes into play.
 Azure Key Vault is a cloud service that works as a secure secrets store.
 It provides centralized storage for secrets, like passwords and database connection strings, enabling you to control access and distribution of the secrets.

 ## Getting started